-A date by which an investor must hold shares in a security in order to receive the security’s dividend distribution.
-Because trades generally take two trading days to settle, the ex-date is accepted as being two trading days before the record date, which is the date when an investor must be recorded as a company shareholder to receive a dividend.
+A cut-off date by which an investor must hold shares in a security in order to receive the security’s dividend distribution.
+Because trades generally take two trading days to settle, the ex-date is accepted as being two trading days before the record date, when an investor must be recorded as a company shareholder to receive a dividend.

 Exchange-traded fund (ETF)

 A security that tracks an index, commodity, bond, or basket of individual assets.
 ETFs can be bought and sold like common stock on a stock exchange.
 ETFs can track stocks in a single industry, such as energy, or an entire index of equities like the S&P 500.

-You can either sell your option, or exercise your right to buy (in the case of a call) or sell (in the case of a put) the underlying security at the strike price.
+You can either sell your option, or exercise your right to buy (call) or sell (put) the underlying security at the strike price.
 Readers of the Delta Report will rarely exercise an option—we usually recommend selling them prior to expiration.

 Exponential moving average (EMA)

 A technical chart indicator that is a type of moving average but is weighted more towards recent data.
 Because of this, the EMA reacts to price changes in a security more quickly than a simple MA.

 The termination date for the option contract.
 Standard option contracts officially expire on the third Friday of each month.